stschiff/homepage-gatsby/src/data/posts/2021-03-24-Haskell-CLI.md

 A well-defined command line interface helps ensuring loyalty to contract for a user.
 Moreover, a well-defined interface exposes to the user just the right amount of power to control the program.
 This is more tricky than it sounds: It is not enough to expose dozens of options and flags for the user to set, there also has to be some evaluation logic to ensure the combination of options and flags makes sense!
 As I hope to be able to convince you in this post, a strict and expressive typing system like in Haskell is a huge help with that.

 There's going to be quite some Haskell code in this post, and I've written it in part to get people interested in the language and the advantages of strong types.
 If you find this post interesting enough to give Haskell a chance, I recommend the freely available book and tutorial [Learn You a Haskell for Great Good](http://learnyouahaskell.com).
+The sourcecode described here can also be viewed in full in a [dedicated github-repository](https://github.com/stschiff/haskell-cli-example).

 OK, let's dive in.
 Let's consider a program that reads in a file and computes and outputs summary statistics from that file.
 Even though we're not coding anything beyond the CLI, consider for the sake of concreteness a bioinformatic program that reads genotypes for a number of individuals and outputs summary statistics for each individual.